timmalich/cheatSheet/README.md

 After=network-online.target

 [Service]
-# NOTE: on SLES you may have to enable the service when using this setting
+# NOTE: on SLES you may have to switch the user or use --user to enable the service when using this setting
 User=gemsops
 Group=users
 Type=simple